+For more information, see "The Sponsor".

-More information about the Sponsor, Astrea Capital V Pte.
-Ltd., can be found in the section "The Sponsor".
-The Sponsor is Astrea Capital V Pte.
-Ltd..
-It has been incorporated for the purpose of initiating the Transaction.
+The Sponsor is Astrea Capital 7 Pte.
+Ltd., which was incorporated for the purpose of initiating the Transaction.

-The Sponsor selected the Fund Investments for acquisition by the Asset-Owning Companies.
-As the Authorised Representative of the Issuer under the Management Agreement, it provides instructions to the Manager on certain decisions relating to fund matters.
+The Sponsor selected the Fund Investments for acquisition by the Asset-Owning Company.

+As at the date of this document, the Sponsor is the sole shareholder of the Issuer and the sole Equity Investor.

-The Sponsor is the sole shareholder of the Issuer and an indirect wholly-owned Subsidiary of Azalea Asset Management Pte.
+The Sponsor is an indirect wholly-owned Subsidiary of Azalea Asset Management Pte.
 Ltd. ("Azalea").